Change a Child's Story

 What exactly does a CASA volunteer advocate do?

 The largest part of every Advocate’s responsibility is to get to know their assigned child, typically through weekly visits.
 Your ultimate goal is to get to know your assigned child and thereby help the child find permanency where they can thrive.
 The CASA volunteer learns the details of the child’s life by reviewing records, researching information, and talking to everyone involved in the child’s life–social workers, attorneys, judges, parents, teachers, and family members.
 Based on what is learned by researching, and knowing, the child, the CASA volunteer makes recommendations to the court that help the judge decide the best permanent home.

 A child in the court’s care is frightened, removed from all they know, and often changes residences repeatedly.
 For these children, a CASA volunteer may be the only constant during this frightening, uncertain time.
 Few volunteer roles have such a critical and immediate impact on the life of a child as that of a CASA volunteer advocate!

 Real life example: of how many people one San Luis Obispo child reported to during just two months (there were more before CASA was assigned).

 Steps to becoming a CASA volunteer advocate

-CASA of San Luis Obispo County Information Sessions describe the volunteer program and the process to become a volunteer advocate.
+CASA of San Luis Obispo County’s short informational video describes the volunteer program and the process to become a volunteer advocate.
 You will learn more about CASA, the volunteer role and the training program.
 To sign up for an information session, click the “session calendar” button below to see the dates available.
 If you still have questions, see our FAQ page here.
 If you are ready to fill out an application, go to the next step below.

 Submit an application